Wednesday, May 2, 2012

 3. Press half the mixture into the prepared baking pan.
 Bake for 8 to 10 minutes.
 Remove pan from oven and set aside.

 4. In a double boiler (or a heatproof bowl set over a saucepan of boiling water) melt caramels with the additional 1/2 cup evaporated milk.
 When melted and combined, pour over brownie base.
-Be careful as you pour as the middl eof the cake isn't as sturdy and a big splash of hot caramel may break it causing the caramel to sink to the bottom.
-Sprinkle chocolate chips as evenly over the caramel.
+Be careful as you pour as the middle of the cake isn't as sturdy and a big splash of hot caramel may break it causing the caramel to sink to the bottom.
+Sprinkle chocolate chips evenly over the caramel.

 5. Turn out remaining brownie dough on work surface.
 Use your hands to press it into a large square a little smaller than the pan.
 Use a spatula to remove it from the surface, then set it on top of the caramel and chocolate chips.
 It's ok if you can't lift the entire square.
 You can easily top the caramel with pieces of the dough and it will come together as it bakes.

 6. Bake for 20 to 25 minutes.
-Remove from pan by lifting the parchment handles and allow to cool to room temperature, then cover and refrigerate for several hours.
-When ready to serve, generously sift powdered sugar over the surface of the brownies.
+Leave brownies in pan to cool and put in refrigerator for several hours, until the caramel layer is set.
+Remove brownies from pan by lifting the parchment handles and allow to come to room temperature.Β When ready to serve, generously sift powdered sugar over the surface of the brownies.
 Cut into 36 brownies (or less if you want bigger brownies).

 I really wish that 5 of these brownies would pop out of my screen…